What Is Oral Thrush?

 Two specific causes of oral thrush are a reaction to antibiotics and transmission from a mother with a yeast infection.

 - Transmission from a mother with yeast infection: It is also possible for a mother to pass on a yeast infection to her child in the form of candidosis.
-The transmission occurs from exposure in the birth canal and oftentimes results in infection when the baby is from two to ten weeks old.
+The transmission occurs from exposure in the birth canal and often results in infection when the baby is from 2 – 10 weeks old.

 Microorganisms exist everywhere in our environment and usually bacteria, viruses and fungi form a symbiotic relationship with the human body.
 These microorganisms are beneficial to the health of babies and adults alike and the body allows them to remain present.
 The fungus that causes oral thrush does not have a symbiotic relationship with the human body.
 Candida albicans usually works its way into the body when the immune system is in a diseased or weakened state.
 In their first few days of life, newborn babies are especially at risk from infections such as oral thrush.